micnncim/gh-project/README.md

 $ gh project list
 $ # Lists all projects in a given organization.
 $ gh project list --org=acme-org
-# # Links a project in a current repository to issue or PR #123 interactively.
+# # Links a project in a current repository to the issue or PR #123 interactively.
 $ gh project add 123
-# # Links a project in a given organization to issue or PR #123 interactively.
+# # Links a project in a given organization to the issue or PR #123 interactively.
 $ gh project add 123 --org=acme-org
-# # Unlinks a project  a current repository to issue or PR #123 interactively.
+# # Unlinks a project  a current repository from the issue or PR #123 interactively.
 $ gh project remove 123
-# # Unlinks a project in a given organization to issue or PR #123 interactively.
+# # Unlinks a project in a given organization from the issue or PR #123 interactively.
 $ gh project remove 123 --org=acme-org
 ```

 ## Environment Variables